Rapid Bay Surf Stats

 All swells

-The graph describes the range of swells directed at Rapid Bay through an average June.
-It is based on 3506 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast surf and wind right at the shore so we have chosen the optimum grid node based on what we know about Rapid Bay, and at Rapid Bay the best grid node is 15 km away (9 miles).
-The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
-Five colours represent increasing wave sizes.
-Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These happened only 86% of the time.
-Green and yellow illustrate increasing swell sizes and highest swells greater than >3m (>10ft) are shown in red.
-In both graphs, the area of any colour is proportional to how often that size swell happens.
-The diagram indicates that the dominant swell direction, shown by the longest spokes, was W, whereas the the dominant wind blows from the NW.
-Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Rapid Bay and out to sea.
+This image describes the combination of swells directed at Rapid Bay through a typical July.
+It is based on 3720 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coastline so we have chosen the best grid node based on what we know about Rapid Bay.
+In this particular case the best grid node is 15 km away (9 miles).
+The rose diagram illustrates the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but without direction information.
+Five colours illustrate increasing wave sizes.
+Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
+These happened only 79% of the time.
+Green and yellow show increasing swell sizes and red shows highest swells greater than >3m (>10ft).
+In both graphs, the area of any colour is proportional to how frequently that size swell happens.
+The diagram suggests that the prevailing swell direction, shown by the longest spokes, was W, whereas the the dominant wind blows from the WNW.
+Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Rapid Bay and offshore.
 We combine these with the no surf category of the bar chart.
 To simplify things we don't show these in the rose diagram.
-Because wind determines whether or not waves are clean enough to surf at Rapid Bay, you can view an alternative image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
-In a typical June, swells large enough to cause surfable waves at Rapid Bay run for about 2.0% of the time.
+Because wind determines whether or not waves are clean enough to surf at Rapid Bay, you can load a different image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
+Over an average July, swells large enough to cause surfable waves at Rapid Bay run for about 4% of the time.